 “I tell my clients, think of cuisines around the world,” Hay says.
 “Have a plant-based Indian meal one night, a plant-based pasta from Italy another, then the next night have tacos.
 That way you get a lot more variety in your diet.
 And make sure to keep the flavours up with spices and sauces.
 It gives those blander plant-based options like tofu more of a kick.”

 Hay also suggests you snack on nuts and seeds to give your body the protein it needs.
 Other plant foods rich in protein include beans, chickpeas, lentils, pumpkin seeds, hemp and quinoa.
 You should also eat a wide variety of brightly coloured fruits and vegies.
-Anything brightly coloured tends to be rich not just in vitamins and minerals but also phytonutrients.
+Anything brightly coloured is not just rich in vitamins and minerals; it also contains phytonutrients.

-When it comes to key nutrients that plant-based eaters can become deficient in, the two big ones are iron and vitamin B12.
+There are some key nutrients that plant-based eaters can become deficient in.
+The two big ones are iron and vitamin B12.
 Hay suggests that, especially when you’re just starting out, you take a spirulina or “supergreen” powder, as spirulina is rich in iron.

-“Vitamin B12 is a little bit tougher to get in a plant-based diet, so I tend to put everyone who’s on a plant-based diet on a B12 supplement,” Hay says.
+“Vitamin B12 is a little bit tougher to get in a plant-based diet,” Hay says.
+“So I tend to put everyone who’s on a plant-based diet on a B12 supplement.”

-“Starting by eating a vegetarian diet rather than going 100% vegan is also a good way to transition into a plant-based diet,” Hay says.
+“Starting by eating a vegetarian diet rather than going 100 percent vegan is also a good way to transition into a plant-based diet,” Hay says.

 Ultimately, the key take-home message when switching to a plant-based diet is to eat as wide a variety of whole foods as you possibly can.

 “People say you can’t get enough protein from plants, but you can when you have a varied diet,” Hay says.
 “It’s really easy.”